kkredit/confronting-wicked-crypto/reading/policy-general/TheFourthAmendmentinflux.md

     - "Conclusion"
       - More cases are coming, and though the jurisprudence of crime control is still around, the Roberts court will certainly have more to say.
+        - See franklin_2018 -- _Carpenter_ provided greater privacy over metadata and data shared with 3rd parties

 ```bib
 @book{gizzi_fourth_2016,